Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will hinder progress.
+- If you don’t set achievable goals, it will hinder progress.

 - Negativity is not acceptable in any workplace.

-- Reduce stress by learning Time Management Techniques and learning to delegate difficult tasks.
+- Reduce stress by implementing Time Management Techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-Which Ways Can You Network Better?
+What Can You Network Better?

-- Attend professional events
+- Attend professional meetings

-- Join online forums that are related to your field
+- Join online forums related to your area of expertise

-- Volunteer for work in the organization
+- Volunteer for organizational work

 Stagnation